Guide

 4. Post-game analysis and debriefing

-When all the games have been completed, use the “Analysis” tab to compare the results of up to 50 games at the same time.
+When all the games have been completed, use the “Results” tab of your session to compare the results the different teams at the same time.
 This is where you will officially select the winner.

 beer game analysis Dashboard - Compare and rank many games based on cost